QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Experiments

 The private cross-party gaze data verification setups maintain the same performance as the local public one in terms of data quality metrics.
 We use a computational security parameter $k$ = 128 and a statistical security parameter of $\sigma$ = 40 following \cite{kolesnikov2016efficient}.\footnote{ $k$ = 128, $\sigma$ = 40 is a standard security parameter choice.
 Other values are possible.
 Generally, lower values might reduce the runtime of the cryptographic parts but can be more vulnerable to attacks.
-The security parameter choice does not affect accuracy.} However, privacy comes with a computational overhead in runtime and communication as shown in \autoref{tab:runtime}.
+The security parameter choice does not affect accuracy.} However, privacy comes with a computational overhead in runtime and communication.
+Since the magnitude of this overhead depends on multiple factors, e.g., dataset size (c.f.
+Section \ref{sec:private}), our proposed versions account for the practical runtime while maintaining the desired privacy guarantees, as shown in \autoref{tab:runtime}.